-Me and my partner are planning to purchase a three room maisonettein Connahs Quay with a mortgage from a lender.
-We would like to retain our solicitor in Connahs Quay yet our lender says he's not on their "panel".
-It seems we have little choice but to instruct one of the our lender panel solicitors or stay with our Connahs Quay solicitor and pay for one of their panel ones to represent our bank.
-This seems very unfair; Can we not simply insist that our bank use our Connahs Quay lawyer?
+Me and my partner are planning to buy a 1 bedroom apartment in Connahs Quay with a mortgage.
+We wish to retain our Connahs Quay solicitor, however the bank advise she’s not on their "panel".
+It appears that we have no choice but to use one of the lender panel conveyancing practices or keep our Connahs Quay lawyer and pay for one of their panel ones to act for them.
+This feels very unfair; are we not able to require that the bank use our Connahs Quay solicitor ?

 No, not really.
-The mortgage company home loan offered to you is subject to its terms and conditions, one of which will be that lawyers will on the mortgage company's conveyancing panel.
-Until recently, most lenders had open panels, including almost all conveyancing solicitors in Connahs Quay : a mortgagee could choose one for themselves, as long as it was on the lender's panel.
+The mortgage offered to you is subject to its terms and conditions, one of which will be that lawyers will on the lender’s conveyancing panel.
+Until recently, most lenders had large numbers of law firms on their panels: a borrower could choose one for themselves, as long as it was on the lender's panel.
 The lender would then simply instruct the borrower's lawyers to act for the lender, too.
 You can use your lender's panel lawyers or you could borrow from another lender which does not restrict your choice.
-Another option that might be available is for your solicitors to apply to be on the conveyancing panel for your lender.
+A further alternative is for your Connahs Quay conveyancing lawyer to apply to be on the conveyancing panel.